Pietro Ottoboni (cardinal)

 Pietro Ottoboni (2 July 1667 – 23 February 1740) was an Italian cardinal and grandnephew of Pope Alexander VIII, who was also born Pietro Ottoboni.
 He is remembered especially as a great patron of music and art.
 Ottoboni was the last person to hold the curial office of cardinal-nephew, which was abolished by Alexander's successor, Pope Innocent XII, in 1692.
-Ottoboni '"loved pomp, prodigality, and sensual pleasure, but was in the same time kind, ready to serve, and charitable."
+According to musicologist Ellen T. Harris, 18th-century biographer Michael Ranft described Ottoboni as someone who "loved pomp, prodigality, and sensual pleasure, but was in the same time kind, ready to serve, and charitable".

 Overview

 Pietro was born on 2 July 1667 in Venice, son of Antonio Ottoboni and Maria Moretti.
 His family was noble Ottoboni family, whose most prominent member had been his granduncle Pope Alexander VIII (1689-1691).
 The family was invited into the nobility of Venice as a result of the battle of Zonchio (1499) and later met the financial qualifications for nobility in the 17th century after amassing a fortune in the diplomatic service.

-Pietro was admitted to the clerical tonsure and minor orders on 20 October 1689 and was created cardinal deacon in the consistory of 7 November 1689, receiving the red hat on 14 November. the same day he was appointed to the office of vice-chancellor of the Holy Roman Church, which he held till his death.
+Pietro was admitted to the clerical tonsure and minor orders on 20 October 1689 and was created cardinal deacon in the consistory of 7 November 1689, receiving the red hat on 14 November.
+The same day, he was appointed to the office of vice-chancellor of the Holy Roman Church, which he held till his death.
 He was also made governor of the cities of Fermo and Tivoli, as well as of the territory of Capranica.

 He became cardinal-bishop of Sabina in 1725, cardinal-bishop of Frascati in 1730, cardinal-bishop of Porto and Santa Rufina in 1734, and vice-dean then dean of the Sacred College of Cardinals on 3 September 1738.
 Ottoboni was also Archpriest of the patriarchal Basilica of Saint Mary Major, secretary of the Roman Inquisition, Archpriest of the patriarchal Lateran Basilica (from 1730).